guertinlab/Nascent_RNA_Methods/README.md

 ## Dependencies, software, and scripts

-We present novel quality control metrics and specialized software and scripts herein, but much of the workflow depends upon more general software.
-Fortunately, this software is well-maintained and documented, so we provide a short description and the links below.
+We present specialized software and scripts herein, but much of the workflow depends upon more general software.
+These general bioinformatic software tools are well-maintained and documented, so we provide short descriptions and the links below.

-[Cite all the software in line]

 `bedtools` :  a comprehensive suite of tools that efficiently perform a wide range of operations on genomic intervals.  https://bedtools.readthedocs.io/en/latest/ [@quinlan2010bedtools]